 What is the best sealant to use?

 Caulking is a generic term referring to a liquid or paste that is used to seal a gap between two parts with the intent of making the joint waterproof.
+The chemistry of sealants vary, here are some general terms to understand.

 How can i tell if my caulking is good?